Greece Eurovision 2026 Odds: Akylas Surges to #2

 Track Greece live on our .

 The table below tracks Greece's price movement at key dates across all bookmakers in our feed.
-The story it tells is clear: Greece peaked in late February before being overtaken by France's surge and Finland's dominance.
+The story: Greece peaked in late February, drifted through March, then shortened steadily through April and locked in as the #2 challenger after qualifying from Semi-Final 1.

 DateOddsBestWin %Rank